jgagne/ajovt3-zs21-vskk/01-character-description.md

 ## Homework

-1. Add an **Issue** to your repro with revised versions of your alt text, considering aesthetic and [emotion](https://www.youtube.com/watch?v=flf2vS0IoRs) related content within the artwork.
+1. Add an **Issue** to your repo with revised versions of your alt text, focusing on the aesthetic and [emotion](https://www.youtube.com/watch?v=flf2vS0IoRs)-related content in the artwork.
+Also, consider the overall impression and readability of the description.

 - For example, [this issue](https://github.com/jgagne/english-for-designers/issues/1) based on [Eva Junková’s alt text](https://evajunkova.github.io/english-for-designers/00-composition/01-character-description):